Will Osborne (singer): Biography

-He and his orchestra appeared in the 1946 Monogram musical comedy film Swing Parade of 1946.
+Osborne and his orchestra appeared in the 1946 Monogram musical comedy film Swing Parade of 1946.
 A 1948 newspaper article reported that, at that time, "The band holds the all-time attendance record at Palomar Ballroom in Los Angeles."

 The Band's theme song was The Gentleman Awaits.

 Osborne later became one of the leaders of the orchestra for The Abbott and Costello Show.

 Osborne retired from bandleading in 1957.
 He then became entertainment director for Harvey's Casino in Lake Tahoe, Nevada.